The Rail Mount Method for Solar Animal Guard

 It’s cost-effective.

-It looks damn good!
+It looks dang good!

 Mesh is tucked neatly underneath and flush with the outer edge of the array.
 With no visible fasteners and no waviness, it looks discrete, professional and polished.